 Bites and Not Jumps

-Note that the strict liability statute only applies to bites.
+Note that the strict liability statute only applies to bites on postal workers.
 It doesn’t apply to your dog jumping up and knocking the mailman down and injuring him.
 Under those circumstances, the law of negligence applies.
 Strict liability also applies only to owners of dogs and not keepers of dogs.
 As opposed to an owner, the keeper of the dog must have known of the dog’s vicious tendencies.

 Federal Employment Compensation Act